corrado-github/as24_project/README.md

 + webpage2df.py: Python code that makes use of Selenium and BeautifulSoap to scrap the data
 + as24_analysis.ipynb: initial EDA for Fiat Punto Evo
 + as24_BMWi3.ipynb: the same for BMW i3
++ report.pdf: slides with analysis and results outlined (in italian)

 ###the work is not completed and in progress...